Tonlé Sap: Geography

+Hydrology

-Southwest of the Tonlé Sap basin are the Cardamom Mountains, with heights of more than 1700 m, and to the north are the Piandan Mountains with an average height of 500 m.
+The Tonlé Sap drainage basin is bordered to the southwest by the Cardamom Mountains, with heights of more than 1700 m, and to the north are the Piandan Mountains with an average height of 500 m.
 The basin covers an area of 86000 km2.
 The 120 km-long Tonlé Sap River connects the Tonlé Sap Lake with the Mekong River and contributes 9% of the flow of the Mekong River.
 The size and water volume of the lake varies greatly throughout the year, with a minimum area of about 2,500–3,000 km2 and a volume of about 1 km3 in the dry season, and the water body expands in the rainy season, increasing the depth to 9–14 m.
 The maximum area is 16,000 km2, and the volume is about 80 km3.

 About 34% of the water in the Tonlé Sap comes from the rivers that enter the lake, about 53.5% from the Mekong River, and 12.5% from precipitation.
 May to October is the rainy season in the lower Mekong plain, and November to March is the dry season.
 The annual rainfall is 1000 to 4000 mm.
 Almost all the precipitation is in the rainy season.
-At the end of the dry season, the Tonlé Sap Lake is has a typical depth of 1 m.
-As the monsoon rain begins, the water level of the river begins to rise.
-As the water level continues to rise, the flow of the river reverses.
-The water level of the Tonlé Sap increases by about 10 m, the flow of the Mekong gradually decreases at the end of the rainy season, and the flow of the Tonlé Sap then reverses and began to replenish the flow of the Mekong.
+At the end of the dry season, the Tonlé Sap Lake has a typical depth of 1 m.
+As the monsoon rain begins, the water level of the river begins to rise, eventually reversing the flow of the river.
+The water level of the Tonlé Sap increases by about 10 m, the flow of the Mekong gradually decreases at the end of the rainy season, and the flow of the Tonlé Sap then reverses and begins to replenish the flow of the Mekong.

 The extreme hydrodynamic complexity of the Tonlé Sap Lake, both in time and space, makes it impossible to measure specific flow, and water level rather than velocity and volume determines the movement of water as it shapes the landscape.
 72% of the modern sediments deposited in the Tonlé Sap come from the Mekong River, while only 28% come from the catchments upstream of the lake.
 Sediment-bound phosphorus acts as the basis of the food chain through phytoplankton, and internal nutrient cycling plays a crucial role in the productivity of the floodplain and, therefore, the long-term sustainability of the lake's entire ecosystem.